Gastón Gaudio: 1996-1997

+Gaudio finished as No. 2 junior in Argentina in 1996.
+Gaudio was ranked at 639 in the world in 1997.

 1998: Top 150

 In 1998 he reached four ATP Challenger finals during the second half of the year and won three of them.
 He won in Elche with a victory over fellow Argentine Diego Hipperdinger in July.
 He lost in Belo Horizonte to Brazilian Francisco Costa, and won in Santa Cruz with a victory over Ecuadorian Luis Morejón, both in August.
 He finished the year by winning in Santiago defeating Karim Alami and ranked world No. 138.

 1999: Top 70

 Gaudio won two consecutive Challengers in Nice and Espinho defeating Jacobo Díaz and Markus Hipfl, respectively.
-Gaudio's first notable performance was when he reached the third round at the French Open as a qualifier, so he won five matches total at the event, including coming back from two sets to love down in the second round against Bernd Karbacher to win, 6–7, 4–6, 6–3, 6–1, 6–4, then losing to world No. 6 Àlex Corretja.
+Gaudio's first notable performance was when he reached the third round at the French Open as a qualifier, so he won five matches total at the event, including coming back from two sets to love down in the second round against Bernd Karbacher to win, then losing to world No. 6 Àlex Corretja.
 He finished the year ranked No. 73.